eclipse-archived/ceylon-lang.org/documentation/1.3/tour/classes.md

 - attributes (member values), and
 - member classes.

-Methods, attributes, and member classes are _poymorphic_, that is, their definitions may be refined by a subtype.
+Methods, attributes, and member classes are _polymorphic_, that is, their definitions may be refined by a subtype.

 In this chapter we're going to focus on methods and attributes.